 Many salespeople who have the potential to be excellent never manage to crank up their dreadful conversion rates.
 The fact is that although they're excellent during their calls, successfully utilizing techniques likeÂ

-insight sales, they always fail at the final hurdle.
-That's because their closing techniques are lacking and without a good grasp on these, you're never going to get anywhere as a sales person.
-The following techniques are tried and tested, and guaranteed to help you close the deal!
+insight sales, they always fall at the final hurdle.
+That's because their closing techniques are lacking and without a good grasp of these, you'll never get anywhere as a sales person.

 1. Create a Sense of Urgency